Why Broken Links Matter - How to Find & Quickly Fix Them?

 3. Remove the link - You might need to remove the link completely if the linked page is no longer available and there isn't any relevant information or a substitute to refer users to.
 Make sure the removal of the link doesn't interfere with the page's functionality or user experience.

-• Replace with new content - If you’ve removed the old page but have similar content that could fulfil the user’s needs, you can update the broken link with a fresh one pointing to this new content.
+• Replace with new content - If you’ve deleted an old page but have similar content available, update the broken link.
+Redirect it to the new page to meet user needs effectively.
 This is particularly useful for pages that deal with ongoing topics like blogs or tutorials.

 Internal links are essential for both user navigation and search engine optimisation as a broken internal link can affect both ranking and user experience.